mulka/ploverwiki/Stentura-Protege-Setup-and-Usage-Instructions.md

 ## Setup

 Step 1.
-Power cord.
-Connect USB A-to-B cable to Stentura machine and computer.
+Connect power cord: Connect USB A-to-B cable to Stentura machine and computer.
 Your machine now has power.
 On the front of your Stentura is a row of 6 grey buttons.
 Press and hold the 1st one to turn it on.

 Step 2.
-Data cord.
-Connect serial-to-USB cable to Stentura machine and computer.
+Connect data cord: Connect serial-to-USB cable to Stentura machine and computer.

 [Photo of cables connected.](https://imgur.com/wGc9y4p)